reulnl/nu.baretta.winddelen/README.txt

 Insights
 Homey retrieves data from the 'Windcentrale' every five minutes, but only logs new data.
 You can add more than one windmill, and each will be logged in a separate graph.

+Homey energy
+Generated power and energy is displayed in the Homey energy tab.